openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        A ratio greater than 1.0 will result in over-subscription of the available physical disk, which can be useful for more efficiently packing instances created with images that do not use the entire virtual disk, such as sparse or compressed images.
 It can be set to a value between 0.0 and 1.0 in order to preserve a percentage of the disk for uses other than instances.

-       NOTE: This can be set per-compute, or if set to 0.0, the value set on the scheduler node(s) or compute node(s) will be used and defaulted to 1.0'.
+       NOTE: This can be set per-compute, or if set to 0.0, the value set on the scheduler node(s) or compute node(s) will be used and defaulted to 1.0.

+       NOTE: As of the 16.0.0 Pike release, this configuration option is ignored for the ironic.IronicDriver compute driver and is hardcoded to 1.0.

        Possible values: